 Hiking on Catalina Island to Parsons Landing Campsite

 Hiking on Catalina Island offers some beautiful options, but I think the hike to and overnight at Parsons Landing campsite is the best.
-You'll camp on a secluded beach, with the sounds of the waves as your soundtrack.
-There are only 8 campsites, the hike is easy, and the scenery is breathtaking.
+Parsons Landing campsite sits on a secluded beach, with the sounds of the waves as your camping soundtrack.
+There are only 8 campsites, the hike is not too tough, and the scenery is breathtaking.
+Do it.
 Do it.
 Do it.

 Before you do anything, you should make a reservation for a campground.
 If you don’t have one, you can’t camp.
 Parsons Landing campsite is remote, but a few years ago it was featured in Sunset Magazine, so it’s become more popular.
 And there are a few wrinkles to navigate.

 - Find a few open dates that you want on the Reserve America page.

 - Weekends are tough to book, but it’s a great weekend hike.
 A good option is to take Friday off and start your hike then, returning Saturday.
 Or do Sunday to Monday.